-First developed at Xerox PARC by Gary Starkweather and released in 1971, a laser printer is a printer that utilizes laser technology to print images on the paper.
-Laser printers are often used in corporate, school, and other environments that require print jobs to be completed quickly and in large quantities.
-In the picture is a Lexmark C782n laser printer and a good example of a laser printer.
-As can be seen much larger than an ink jet printer found in most homes.
-Finally, below is a chart of the steps a laser printer takes to print.
+The laser printer was first developed at Xerox PARC by Gary Starkweather and released in 1971 that utilizes laser technology to print images on the paper.
+Laser printers are often used for corporate, school, and other environments that require print jobs to be completed quickly and in large quantities.
+The picture is of an HP LaserJet printer and a good example of a laser printer.
+As the image shows, a laser printer is usually larger than an inkjet printer found in most homes.

 Because of the amount of power a laser printer can draw; we don't recommend connecting a laser printer to a UPS (uninterruptible power supply).
 Instead, connect the laser printer to a surge protector only.

 How a laser printer works and its printing steps